Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

 - Debugging tools have been enhanced to obtain stability and reliability quickly during development, the tools help to reduce product development period for bringing up new devices:
   - Mini Coredump has been provided by reducing unnecessary sections from default coredump for transmitting through network and for reducing truncated coredumps by sudden process cleanup.
-  - Linux-based callstack symbol resolution tools have been provided to integrate into CI/CD infrastructure.
+  - Linux based callstack symbol resolution tools have been provided to integrate into CI/CD infrastructure.
-  - Thread-based self watchdog system (except of systemd based watchdog) has been added.
+  - Thread based self watchdog system (except of systemd based watchdog) has been added.
 - The SW upgrade has been enhanced to apply on more devices such as headless device:
   - For small company that does not have SW upgrade infra, SW upgrade infra has been provided on basis of Samsung Smartthings DeviceManager (https://console.smartthingsdm.com).
 Now, it is available on Beta services.
   - Remote update control for updating headless device has been provided.
 The OCF based update protocol and reference agents have been provided.
 In addition, remote update control framework has been provided to support several devices.
 The framework provides update control API set and update control plugins.
 The default plugin is available on the Tizen IoT homepage.